-If you are involved in any way with a complaint, Mrs. C. Thomas (Deputy Head Teacher) will explain what will happen and the support that is available to you.

-Mrs. M. Teague (Head Teacher) will invite you to discuss your complaint at a meeting.
+If you are involved in any way with a complaint, the headteacher will explain what will happen and the support that is available to you.
+Mr M. Quin will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
 We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
-The school's designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.
+The headteacher will complete the investigation and will let you know the outcome in writing within 10 school days of completion.